CompleteSuspect/Blackjack/README.md

 # Blackjack
 A Blackjack game for practice!

-Hi to anyone who sees this.
 This is my first OOP Python program, it is finally finished and mostly working!

 A few things that you might find odd: